ferrocyante/Switch-Tabs/README.md

 ### Media Controls

-> Only visible when the tab has active media. `→` / `←` switch meaning when media is present.
+Only visible when the tab has active media.

 | Shortcut | Action |
 |----------|--------|